 Email your concerns to ParentalRights@fldoe.org along with any supporting information.

 Florida law requires the implementation of a Special Magistrate process to support families by protecting parent’s rights and giving them additional assistance with certain disputes that are not timely or satisfactorily resolved by a Florida school district.
-The link below provides information for parents seeking appointment of a Special Magistrate to resolve certain disputes.
+The link above provides information for parents seeking appointment of a Special Magistrate to resolve certain disputes.

 Contact your School’s Principal

-Florida law now requires School Principals to be responsible for instructional and library materials on their campuses – you should always feel free to share your concerns directly with your child’s school’s principal.
+Florida law now requires school principals to be responsible for instructional and library materials on their campuses.
+You should always feel free to share your concerns directly with your child’s school’s principal.

 Review Your School District’s Policies Online

 Florida law now requires school districts to adopt and post policies online for several parental rights, including means for the public to review instructional and library materials, and processes for the public to challenge and voice their complaints about those materials.
-For questions, review your district’s policies online, and if necessary, contact your child’s school’s principal or the school district.
+For questions, review your district’s policies online and, if necessary, contact your child’s school’s principal or the school district.

-Pornographic/Harmful Material Complaints:
+Pornographic/Harmful Material Complaints

 Florida law makes it illegal for an adult to knowingly distribute to a minor on school property, or post on school property, any pornographic or harmful materials, as defined in law.
 If you have questions or concerns regarding the potential introduction of pornographic or other materials harmful to minors within your child’s school, please contact your local state attorney’s office.